If a child is not reading on grade level by third grade,

 Small Steps has implemented an approach to early childhood education called SET (Social Emotional Tools) for Life©, created by Michelle M. Forrester, PhD, which emphasizes a relationship- and language-based format to address the social and emotional needs of children.
 Small Steps employs three full-time master’s level SET for Life Program Specialists to meet the needs of Small Steps students.
 Additionally, Small Steps partners with outside providers to give parents the opportunity to have their children’s needs met.
 These services may include mental health, occupational, speech, and/or physical therapy services.SET for Life

 Small Steps provides students with two meals and a snack Mondays through Thursdays and two meals on Fridays (due to early dismissal), fulfilling the majority of their daily nutritional needs.
 Students have a safe, spacious playground at Small Steps where they can run and play, as well as a fruit and vegetable garden that provide students with an additional opportunity to connect with nature.
 Small Steps also provides transportation in staff-driven vans to approximately one-third of our students, who would otherwise have no way of getting to and from school.

-The school maintains a low teacher to child ratio of approximately one to seven and utilizes the project approach to learning, which allows for the integration of each piece of our curricula.
+The school maintains a low teacher to child ratio of approximately one to eight and utilizes the project approach to learning, which allows for the integration of each piece of our curricula.
 Small Steps also provides speech therapy to qualifying students with an on-site speech pathologist, as well as support with special education referrals and evaluations.
 Small Steps is accredited by AdvancED- Southern Association of Colleges and Schools, the leading accrediting organization for schools across the educational spectrum.
 The accreditation process ensures that we are held to the highest standards as well as continuously improving our program.